fwupd/fwupd/plugins/dell-dock/README.md

 ### USB4 Controller

 This device will be probed by `dell-dock` plugin over the USB interface, additionally will be probed by `thunderbolt` plugin if thunderbolt hardware is enabled at the host.
-The primary plugin has been chosen to `dell-dock` for broader supoprt, the device introduced by `thunderbolt` plugin will be default inhibited, in this case `Update Error` will be seen which is expected.
+The primary plugin has been chosen to `dell-dock` for broader supoprt, the device introduced by `thunderbolt` plugin will be default inhibited, before fwupd version 1.8.2 (include), `Update Error` will be seen which is expected.

 ```shell
 USB4 controller in Dell dock: